J-E-Foster/Hyperiondev-Take-Home-Test/Section C: Code Challenge/RUNME.md

 ![](Eclipse-install-images/10.jpg)

-## How to run a program via Eclipse
+## How to run the program in Eclipse

 * Select **"File > New>Java Project"**: